Bill Schaphorst Holiday Shopping Maintenance

 Finally, clarify with the facilities team any special directions for returning stores and dining rooms to normal operations after the holidays.
 Many retailers anticipate heavy foot traffic in their stores for one or more weeks into the new year as shoppers come in for merchandise returns and exchanges or to spend gift certificates they received.
 Decide when the store will remove any holiday decorations and inform outside providers if they will need to assist in aspects of that process, such as removing electrical connections from holiday displays.

-In the countdown to Black Friday, retailers and restaurant operators are understandably focused on customers.
+In the countdown to the holidays, retailers and restaurant operators are understandably focused on customers.
 But taking time for preventive maintenance and repairs today can be an investment, enabling operators to suspend disruptive maintenance activities during the holidays, Schaphorst says.

 “Facilities staff don’t want to compromise sales, which is why they will do as much of their work as possible in advance.
 And if a safety issue comes up, it’s going to be addressed no matter what,” he says.